CaliberMC/Caliber-Mod/README.md

 to stay on the Forge or NeoForge Mod loader for now but may add a Fabric version in the future.
 1.18.2 will be completed first before porting forward to all future versions.

-Keep in mind, this is an Alpha and not all features are currently working as intended.
-Upon release of new versions, several features including loot tables and recipes may be missing.
-Features could also change.
-I appreciate any feedback about missing textures, block behavior/blockstates not functioning properly etc. I look forward to providing a bug free and highly useable survival friendly mod for everyone to use.
+Keep in mind, this is a Beta and not all features have been added to the mod.
+Upon release of new versions, additional features will be added and I will do my best not to break any existing ones.
+Now that the mod is out of Alpha most features included in the mod will be here to stay.
+I look forward to providing a bug free and highly useable survival friendly mod for everyone to use.
 If you have any ideas or feature suggestions please let me know in the comments or on the issues/feature request page on github.

 Keep this mod bookmarked because it will be in development for a long time to come.